|

 You can use series ?; to see what kinds of series reside in all open databanks (including their frequencies).

-Banks are opened as 'protected' (non-editable) as default, unless you use open<edit> or unlock with UNLOCK (see LOCK/UNLOCK).
+Databanks are opened as 'protected' (non-editable) as default, unless you use open<edit> or unlock with UNLOCK (see LOCK/UNLOCK).
+To get an editable databank in the second position or below, OPEN it and use UNLOCK afterwards.

 You may use the isopen() function to test if a particular databank is open.